Illusion of Gaia: Reception

 Illusion of Gaia received a 23.9/30 score in a readers' poll conducted by Super Famicom Magazine.
 The game received generally favorable reception from critics, holding a rating of 80.17% based on nine reviews according to review aggregator GameRankings.

 GamePros Peteroo praised the game's puzzle-solving elements, effect-heavy graphics, eclectic soundtrack and gentle difficulty slope.
 They added that "the game, however, has sacrificed the central theme that gave the original Soulblazer[sic] (and ActRaiser before it) a distinct sense of direction and purpose—an impression that your good works have an ongoing impact on the game world.
-On the other hand, Illusion of Gaia enjoys a sense of worldliness that Soulblazer[sic] didn't have. ... you never know quite what's coming next, and that's the best thing that could be said about an RPG".
+On the other hand, Illusion of Gaia enjoys a sense of worldliness that Soulblazer [sic] didn't have. ... you never know quite what's coming next, and that's the best thing that could be said about an RPG".
 Game Zero Magazines Bryan Carter commended the game's visuals, and play control, but found its soundscapes average.
-Carter also complained about the puzzle aspect, stating that "These are NOT puzzles by any stretch of the imagination, but are more an excercise of frustration control".
+Carter also complained about the puzzle aspect, stating that "These are NOT puzzles by any stretch of the imagination, but are more an excercise [sic] of frustration control".